mocha banana bread

+Mocha banana bread makes a delicious twist on classic banana bread!
 If you’ve never added chocolate to your banana bread, I’m here to tell you that you’ve been missing out on a truly wondrous experience.
-To really shake things up, I took a classic banana loaf and gave it a makeover with a shot of espresso and a double dose of chocolate.
+To really shake things up, I gave the classic banana loaf a makeover with a shot of espresso and a double dose of chocolate.
 Now this is the way to do breakfast!

 Espresso intensifies the rich chocolate flavor and is an easy fit with banana; coconut oil and buttermilk give the honey-sweetened loaf the ideal springy texture.
 Topped with chocolate chips for a bit of indulgence, Monday morning suddenly looks much brighter!